mk-fg/fgtk/README.rst

 with --fn-re override to match them).
 Requires python pygments_ module to be installed for colorizing YAMLs printed to stdout with this option.

-"git diff" can be used without "delta" if -n/--no-delta option is set, using its own colors (as per gitconfig), but output from delta_ is usually nicer, has line numbers and highlights inline diffs.
+"git diff" can be used without "delta" if --no-delta option is set, using its own colors (as per gitconfig), but output from delta_ is usually nicer, has line numbers and highlights inline diffs.